Molecular Biology Graduate Student Guidelines & Requirements

 Below are the requirements and guidelines for Molecular Biology Program Students.

-The Molecular Biology Program is a collaborative program between seven basic science departments: Biochemistry, the School of Biological Science, Human Genetics, the Division of Microbiology & Immunology in Pathology, Neurobiology and Anatomy, Nutrition and Integrative Physiology and Oncological Sciences.
+The Molecular Biology Program is a collaborative program between seven basic science departments: Biochemistry, the School of Biological Science, Human Genetics, the Division of Microbiology & Immunology in Pathology, Neurobiology, Nutrition and Integrative Physiology and Oncological Sciences.
 The Program coordinates relevant activities and provides interdisciplinary training during the first year of graduate school that is designed to equip students with a strong foundation for a career in the biomolecular sciences.

 Following the first year, students leave the Program and formally enter one of the seven basic science departments to continue thesis research.
 The Program continues to monitor student performance after the first year and encourages uniform standards and procedures between the participating departments.

 All PhD students admitted to the Molecular Biology Program who remain in good standing receive financial support including a fellowship ($29,130 for the 2020-2021 academic year, $29,714 for the 2021-2022 academic year), tuition waiver through the Tuition Benefit Program, and health insurance throughout the entirety of their graduate student tenure.

 Most students in the Molecular Biology Program will complete the standard program outlined below during their first year.
 First-year graduate students begin their studies Fall semester, although some students may elect to arrive earlier in the summer to accommodate an additional lab rotation.
 (Not available Summer 2020)

 Prior to arrival, each student is assigned a faculty advisor, who will provide guidance on first-year curriculum and laboratory rotation choices.
 The student and Academic Advisor will meet at least twice each semester to plan coursework and discuss rotations (see below).